gytis-ivaskevicius/linux-gpu-debug-helper/nixos/gaming/discord.md

 #### BetterDiscord[^2]

 Enhances Discord desktop app with new features.
 Nixpkgs provides the installer via `pkgs.betterdiscordctl`.
-This can be added to your configuration, though users may prefer to instead run it one-off via the [Nix](Nix "Nix"){.wikilink} cli.
+This can be added to your configuration, though users may prefer to instead run it one-off via the [Nix](Nix "wikilink") cli.

 ``` bash
 $ nix-shell -p betterdiscordctl --command 'betterdiscordctl install' # nix-legacy